Mortumm/mortumm.github.io/about.md

 ## In short

 This my very own small corner in the web.
-An engineer to be, hardware enthusiast at heart.
-Mechanical keyboard fanatic.
+An engineer to be, hardware enthusiast at heart, mechanical keyboard fanatic.

 A problem solver with perseverance.
 A minimalist.